nkmakes/Xbee_micropython_BNO080/README.rst

 * Based upon "adafruit_BNO080" for CPython by Bryan Siepert
 * Author(s): Bryan Siepert
-* Port to Micropython by nkmakes.github.io
+* Port to Micropython by Niko Rodriguez

 Dependencies